The Melee Library

 Zero discusses covering options and following up on platforms.

-Similar to KirbyKaze's guide by with more technical information.
+Similar to KirbyKaze's guide but with more technical information.

 A simple video about the essentials of directional influence.
 Some of the info in this video is slightly wrong for the sake of simplicity and brevity.
 For a more complete explanation of DI, read this post: The Specifics of Trajectory DI.